 Stick to the facts if you talk to an adjuster and refuse to provide a recorded statement or agree to any settlement.
 Instead, wait until you've consulted with a personal injury attorney.
 At the Max Sparwasser Law Firm, LLC, our team of car accident lawyers will assess the true worth of your claim and protect you from being taken advantage of by insurance companies.

-When you hire a personal injury attorney in North charleston, SC, from Max Sparwasser Law Firm, you don't have to know all our state's car crash and insurance laws.
+When you hire a personal injury attorney in North Charleston, SC, from Max Sparwasser Law Firm, you don't have to know all our state's car crash and insurance laws.
 We have the expertise, knowledge, and resources to handle any case related to a car accident in the Lowcountry.
 Our long-time car accident attorneys can handle the legal proceedings for you and provide you with peace of mind during negotiations.
 With that said, we understand that the more you know about South Carolina's car wreck laws, the better you can safeguard your rights after an accident.

 As such, here are three car wreck laws in South Carolina you should understand: